javascript-tutorial/en.javascript.info/1-js/03-code-quality/03-comments/article.md

     }
     ```

-    Such comments allow to understand the purpose of the function and use it the right way.
-Even without looking in its code.
+    Such comments allow to understand the purpose of the function and use it the right way without looking in its code.

     By the way, many editors like [WebStorm](https://www.jetbrains.com/webstorm/) can understand them as well and use them to provide autocomplete and some automatic code-checking.